pokui/nsrc-gns3/docs/management/index.md

 ![Edit project](gns3-leave-open.png)

+!!!
+Warning

+    If you restore the entire project from a snapshot - using `Edit > Manage Snapshots` - then this flag is reset.
+Remember to set it again afterwards.

 For the NOC, you can check all three boxes so your NOC VM auto-starts as soon as the server boots.